Studytime098123/Programming.com/Application & Code Security/steps.md

 ## Docker

-Docker install please follow the steps form
+Docker install please follow the steps form [Docker-ubuntu](https://docs.docker.com/engine/install/ubuntu/)

+# SNYK

+For SNYK you need to open an account using google or github ([SNYK](https://snyk.io/))